pantheon-systems/documentation/source/content/certification/study-guide-cms/05-cms.md

 Pantheon containers spin down (sleep) after ~1 hour of idle time.
 Live environments on a paid plan will spin down after 12 hours of idle time.
 Upon receiving a web request, the environments are spun up, usually within 30 seconds.

 Attempts to remotely access services (such as MySQL or SFTP connections) will fail on idle containers.
-Wake the environment and resolve connection errors by loading the home page in your browser or with the [env:wake Terminus command](https://docs.pantheon.io/terminus/commands/env-wake).
+Wake the environment and resolve connection errors by loading the home page in your browser or with the [env:wake Terminus command](/terminus/commands/env-wake).

 ### The Pantheon.yml File

 While most of Pantheon’s container configurations are managed by Pantheon in order to standardize and automate guardrails and best practices across the platform, many of Pantheon’s container configurations are managed by code for individual sites.
 Pantheon exposes a subset of controls that a customer can modify, which are stored in a YAML file that lives in the root of every site.
-For customers implementing a common codebase for a portfolio of sites, [default configurations can be implemented in a pantheon.upstream.yml](https://docs.pantheon.io/pantheon-yml#custom-upstream-configurations), and then overridden at an individual site level.
+For customers implementing a common codebase for a portfolio of sites, [default configurations can be implemented in a pantheon.upstream.yml](/pantheon-yml#custom-upstream-configurations), and then overridden at an individual site level.

-The `pantheon.yml`` file provides a way to version-controllable means to configure platform options for any project.
+The `pantheon.yml` file provides a way to version-controllable means to configure platform options for any project.
 Some of the configurable items include PHP version, Drush version, protected paths, nested docroot, and Quicksilver platform hooks.

 Items such as Nginx configuration or Varnish settings are not editable.

 Your site's `pantheon.yml` configuration file can be found in the root of your site's code repository.
 If you have a local git clone of your site, this is the project root.
 When accessing the site over an SFTP connection, look in the code directory.

-For more information, see [https://docs.pantheon.io/pantheon-yml](https://docs.pantheon.io/pantheon-yml).
+For more information, see [this documentation page](/pantheon-yml).